rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The price stability of EuroToken is derived directly from the euro.
 By having the central bank guarantee the exchange between EuroToken and Euro both ways, the system is able to keep the price stable.
 This is not the whole story, however.
 EuroToken can derive its value from the euro if and only if the euro remains stable.
 EuroToken will effectively become an extension of the current euro, rather than a currency itself.
-While the euro is unlikely to negatively influence EuroToken, the other way around also needs to be addressed.
+While the euro is unlikely to negatively influence EuroToken, opposite influences also need to be addressed.
 This is also why double-spending prevention is so important.
-If some method of unsanctioned money creation is possible the hyperinflation that would take EuroToken down would take the entire euro with it.
+If some method of unsanctioned money creation is possible the hyperinflation that would take EuroToken down could take the entire euro system with it.

-While preventing double spending is a technical and policy problem, economic problems with the EuroToken system can also threaten the euro system as a whole.
-On example of this is the concept of deflationary currencies.
+While preventing double spending is a technical problem, economic problems with the EuroToken system can also threaten the euro system as a whole.
+An example of this is the concept of deflationary currencies.
 While Bitcoin intentionally built in deflation in its currency and sells it as a feature, the ECB of intentionally maintain a steady inflation of the euro.
 This is done for the express purpose of discouraging people from storing their funds as euros, thereby encouraging money to be invested in relevant ventures.
 Any form of deflation would make the euro an investment.
 This would lead people to passively store the currency, thus decreasing supply, driving up the price, making it an even better investment.
-This positive feedback loop continues until the economy grinds to a halt.
-Anyone with loads is forced to default, investment dries up, prices and wages drop, and the currency seizes to be a good denomination of value.
+This positive feedback loop continues until the euro becomes the only viable investment and the economy grinds to a halt.
+Anyone with open loans is forced to default, investment dries up, prices and wages drop, and the currency seizes to be a good denomination of value.

-Even then, a set inflation can be acceptable to some people.
-If this happens on any significant scale, the managed inflation of the ECB will be counteracted.
-In times of economic turmoil, the euro will be the safest option leading to drops in investment right when they are needed most.
-Currently, both our private and public money are fundamentally bad at storing large amounts.
-Holding a lot of cash is impractical and dangerous, meanwhile storing large amounts in the bank leads to exposure to the risk of bank failure, something that is extra likely in hasher economic times.
-The failing of the euro to be a good store of value is an important aspect.
-The ECB has been speculating on some solutions to this problem.
-One way is to simply limit the amount of money they can hold in digital form, or to charge interest above a limit [@3000Limit].
+Even an inflationaty currency is not immune from this phenomenon.
+A constant but low inflation can be seen as an acceptable investment to some people.
+If this happens on any significant scale, the managed inflation of the ECB will be counteracted by people storing euro.
+In times of economic turmoil, the euro will be the safest store of wrealth leading to lower investment in the economy right when invest is most needed.
+Currently, both private and public money are fundamentally bad at storing large amounts of money.
+Holding a lot of physical cash is impractical and dangerous, meanwhile storing large amounts in the bank leads to exposure to the risk of bank failure, something that is extra likely in hasher economic times.
+The ability of a currency to be too good a store of value is an important consideration in the design of any currency.
+In the context of CBDC, the ECB has been speculating on some solutions to this problem.
+One way is to simply limit the amount of CBDC people are allowed to hold, or to charge interest above a certain limit [@3000Limit].

 This is only one example where the ECB needs direct control over its currency.
 The ECB is directly responsible for maintaining the price stability of the euro, and any digital euro variant will have to be a part of that [@ReportDigitalEuro].
-Because of this the centralised nature of the EuroToken gateways can act as the point of control for the ECB to enforce monetary policy, to stabilize the currency and provide direction for our economy.
+Because of this the centralised nature of the EuroToken gateways can act as the point of control for the ECB to enforce monetary policy, to stabilize the currency and our economy.

 ## Interoperability

 The ECB has not yet decided on the reach they want their CBDC to have.
 One option is to open the system to the world.
-This has the benefit of increasing the reach of the euro and the success of the European economy.
+This has the benefit of increasing the reach of the euro and easing the participation in the European economy.
 However, there is some risk associated with such tight coupling to other economies as the effect of monetary policy at home is reduced.

 Using the gateway as an intermediary, EuroToken provides the option to integrate with other CBDCs in several ways.
-The first is by allowing transfers between the currencies without a counterparty.
-A gateway could run both EuroToken and a hypothetical DollarToken and transfer between them at an exchange rate that can be set by agreements between the two central banks.
+The first is by creating a mechanism for exchange between the CBDCs without a counterparty.
+A gateway could run both EuroToken and a hypothetical DollarToken and exchange between them at a rate that can be set by agreements between the two central banks.
 Effectively this allows for the coupling of currencies with an opt-out at any time.

 ## Universal asset storage and granular monetary policy